LoginRadius/engineering-portal/content/opencv-webapp-integration/index.md

 ---
 title: Create a webapp using opencv and streamlit
-date: "2020-06-11"
+date: "2021-10-23"
-coverImage: "google_golang.png"
+coverImage: "coverimage.png"
-author: "Puneet Singh"
+author: "Dingu Sagar"
-tags: ["Go","SocialLogin","OAuth"]
+tags: ["OpenCV","Webapp","Streamlit"]
-description: "Learn how to implement Google OAuth2 Authentication in Golang using Goath"
+description: "Learn how to build a quick webapp using streamlit in python and integrating it with an OpenCV project"
 ---

 In this blog, we are gonna see how easy it is to convert an OpenCV project into a webapp that you can showcase it to the public.
 We are gonna use a library called streamlit.
 Using streamlit we can easily build a web user interface using the beautiful language called python.
 Yes, you heard it right, no html, css, javascript required.
 Just pure python!.